arnorhs/herewego/README.md

 ### Next up todo:
 - Add a module library so I don't have to put every fucking thing on the window object
 - Move player object into its own file
-- Move the game entitiy stuff into its own file
 - Make a better map - should it be like something?
 - Prevent the view from scrolling outside of the map area